<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 Sponsors, CROs, and participants benefit from precise terminology that communicates what to expect from a trial.
 This clarity can enhance collaboration and improve overall trial outcomes.

-Example: 20/20 Onsite
+Real-World Application: 20/20 Onsite

 At 20/20 Onsite, we are the only provider dedicated to patient-centric, point-of-need ophthalmic assessments for clinical trials.
 We bring the assessment directly to participants' doorsteps.
 Our approach addresses many of the challenges highlighted in studies focused on mobile device-dependent DCTs: